NightmareXIV/Splatoon/README.md

   </tr>
   <tr>
     <td>raw</td>
     <td>By default you have to pass layouts/elements in encoded format.
 However that makes it difficult to edit from outside of Splatoon.
-Should you require this possibility - hold ALT while copying layout/element from Splatoon to obtain it in raw JSON format to which you can easily make changes and then pass it to <code>raw</code> parameter in your query.
-Don't forget to urlencode it. <b>Only one raw layout/element can be passed in a single query</b>, but you can freely pass encoded and raw at the same time.</td>
+Should you require this possibility - hold CTRL while copying layout/element from Splatoon to obtain it in urlencoded JSON format to which you can easily make changes and then pass it to <code>raw</code> parameter in your query. <b>Only one raw layout/element can be passed in a single query</b>, but you can freely pass encoded and raw at the same time.</td>
   </tr>
 </table>
+<b>In addition to all this, you may send element/layout inside POST request body in raw, non-encoded format.
+To get pretty-printed json of layout/element, hold ALT while pressing "Copy as HTTP param" button.</b> Only one layout/element per query in the body is allowed.

 There is no difference between sending everything in one query and sending one layout/element per query.
 It also doesn't matters if you want to primarily use encoded or raw format.
 Just do it as you personally prefer.